Dave Gorman

 David James Gorman (born 2 March 1971) is an English comedian, presenter, and writer.

 Gorman began his career writing for comedy series such as The Mrs Merton Show (1993–1998) and The Fast Show (1994–1997), and later garnered acclaim for his stand-up shows, one of which earned him a nomination for a Perrier Award.
-He became widely known for his Are You Dave Gorman? stage show, which he debuted at the 2000 Edinburgh Fringe Festival and of which the television adaptation was broadcast as The Dave Gorman Collection in 2001.
+He became widely known for his Are You Dave Gorman? stage show, which he debuted at the 2000 Edinburgh Fringe Festival, while its television adaptation was broadcast as The Dave Gorman Collection in 2001.

-Gorman followed Are You Dave Gorman? with several other stand-up shows or comedic concepts that were turned into television series, including Dave Gorman's Googlewhack Adventure (2003–2005), Genius (2009–2010), and Modern Life Is Goodish (2013–2017).
+Gorman followed Are You Dave Gorman? with several other stand-up shows or comedic concepts that were turned into television series, including Dave Gorman's Googlewhack Adventure (2003–2005), Genius (2009–2010), and Dave Gorman: Modern Life Is Goodish (2013–2017, 2025).
 He has also been a guest on other shows such as Have I Got News for You, Taskmaster, Go 8 Bit, They Think It's All Over, and QI.

 Early life

 David James Gorman was born in Stafford on 2 March 1971.
 He has a twin brother named Nicholas.
-He studied mathematics at the University of Manchester but dropped out after a year.
+He attended Walton High School in Stafford, and later studied mathematics at the University of Manchester, but dropped out after two years.

 Career

 Early work

-Before his solo successes, he was in demand as a writer, having co-written three series of The Mrs Merton Show, as well as writing for many other television series in the UK, including The Fast Show.
+Before his solo successes, he was in demand as a writer, having co-written three series of The Mrs Merton Show, as well as writing for other television series in the UK, including The Fast Show.
 In 2003, he was listed in The Observer as one of the 50 funniest acts in British comedy.
 As a producer, Gorman contributed to two series featuring Jenny Eclair.
 He has also written for comedians Harry Hill and Steve Coogan.

-Gorman's first one-man "documentary style" show was entitled Reasons to be Cheerful.
-Billed as "a ninety minute show based on a four-minute pop song", it was based on the song "Reasons to be Cheerful, Part 3" by Ian Dury and the Blockheads.
+Gorman's first one-man "documentary style" show was titled Reasons to be Cheerful.
+Billed as "a ninety-minute show based on a four-minute pop song", it was based on the song "Reasons to be Cheerful, Part 3" by Ian Dury and the Blockheads.
 The show examined the song's lyrics in detail, with a view to establishing whether or not each of the items listed in the song was really a reason to be cheerful.
 The visual aspect of the show was provided by each "reason" being illustrated by one of a collection of second-hand slides that he had accumulated for the show.
 The show was first performed at the 1998 Edinburgh Festival Fringe and toured theatres afterwards.

 His second full-length show, Dave Gorman's Better World, was first performed in Edinburgh in 1999.
 For the show he wrote anonymous letters to thousands of local newspapers and asked the public to suggest ways in which one man could make the world a better place.
 He then attempted to carry out their suggestions in order to determine their efficacy.